eth-protocol-fellows/cohort-five/README.md

 # Ethereum Protocol Fellowship: Cohort 5

-This is repository dedicated to coordination and resources for EPF cohort 5.
+This is a repository dedicated to coordination and resources for EPF cohort 5.

 Learn more about EPF in [Program details](./program-guide/program-details.md), [cohort 5 town hall](https://www.youtube.com/watch?v=nrwKxyBIYYk) and [fourth cohort recap](https://blog.ethereum.org/2024/04/22/epf-4-recap).

 ## Getting started

-The EPF is fully permissionless and open program.
+The EPF is a fully permissionless and open program.
 Anybody is welcome to participate.
 All resources and work being done can be found in this repository.

 First, read the [program guide](/program-guide/README.md) and [FAQ](/program-guide/faq.md).
-To start with the program, use this repository, check the [guide for participating](/program-guide/participation-guide.md) and open a PR to add your development updates.
+To start with the program, use this repository, check the [guide for participating](/program-guide/participation-guide.md) and [open a PR to add your development updates](./program-guide/repo-guide.md#contributing-to-the-protocol-repository).
 Find more resources about the protocol in [EPF.wiki](https://epf.wiki/#/wiki/epf).

 Find ideas for projects and get inspiration in [proposed project ideas](/projects/project-ideas.md).